Deutsch: Versand / Español: Envío / Português: Envio / Français: Expédition / Italiano: Spedizione

 • Maersk Line: One of the largest container shipping companies globally, known for its extensive network and large fleet.

-• Panama Canal: A vital waterway connecting the Atlantic and Pacific Oceans, significantly reducing shipping time between the east and west coasts of the Americas.
+• Panama Canal: A vital waterway connecting the Atlantic and Pacific Oceans, significantly reducing shipping Time between the east and west coasts of the Americas.

 • The Suez Canal: Another critical passage in global shipping, connecting the Mediterranean Sea to the Red Sea, facilitating trade between Europe and Asia.